bhullar5/CourseProject/README.md

 dash-html-components\
 dash-core-components

 3. Once you've installed those files all you have to do is run the following script from the command line.
-Before your run the below code, make sure you specify the location of the file OR make you're already located in that specific folder: \
+Before your run the below code, make sure you specify the location of the file OR make you're already located in that specific folder that contains the file: \
-python news_sentiment_analysis.py
+python news_sentiment_analysis.py\